 The round icons display current temperatures (°F).
 These stations range from Lewes, Delaware to East Falmouth, Massachusetts.
 This map was created primarily to help track the rain / snow line ( the 32°F isotherm ) as northeasters move up along the coast.
 It is also possible to see the cooling effect of sea breezes on coastal sites during the summer.
 Additional weather data for each station can be accessed by left-clicking on the temperature icon.
 You can use the map panning controls at the upper left to re-center the map viewport.
 These data are updated every 15 minutes.
 If you want to view this weather info in tablular form, click on the MESO WEST TABLE button located in the right sidebar.

 The Daily Weather Map

-Weather Summary for February 2017
+Weather Summary For JUNE 2017